Gallery-of-Kaeon/Kaeon-FUSION/README.md

 And you can even build a website to market your game using an interface that generates HTML and CSS.
 Never once would you have to use more than one syntax or environment, and the skillsets of your entire team would be transferable.

-### How can a language be inspired by LISP without being LISP?

-The main differences between FUSION and LISP are that FUSION uses doubly linked trees instead of singly linked lists, and that FUSION boasts a far nicer syntax.
-While FUSION may not be too far a cry from pure LISP, Kaeon FUSION is very different from popular LISP dialects like Common LISP, Scheme, or Clojure.

 ### The documentation says I can do something but I can't make it work, what gives?